hopandfork/hopandfork.github.io/_posts/2017-02-17-vbox_debian_multicore.md

 less /proc/cpuinfo
 ```
 that the system was still using only one core.
-Searching for this problem on web you can find always the same solution - "check if **VT-X** is enabled or not".
+Searching for this problem on the web you can find always the same solution - "check if **VT-X** is enabled or not".
 Obviusly I checked and found VT-X enabled also looking at VirtualBox's System sheet.
-My problem was that when I installed Debian, as guest OS, the VM was set with a single core and the Kernel version installed didn't support multicore system.
+My problem was that when I installed Debian, as guest OS, the VM was set with a single core and the Kernel version installed didn't support multicore systems.
-The solution I found was to recompile the Kernel with old configuration file but activating the **Symmetric Multiprocesssing** (SMP) support.
+The solution I found was to recompile the Kernel with the old configuration file but activating the **Symmetric Multiprocesssing** (SMP) support.

 ### Solution ###
 1. Download kernel sources as an archive (.tar.gz or .zip) from the main repository <https://github.com/torvalds/linux>